alexpattyn/databook_julia/README.md

 # Data Driven Science

-Unoffical julia examples for the book:
+Unofficial julia examples for the book:
 ```
 Data-Driven Science and Engineering: Machine Learning, Dynamical Systems, and Control 2nd Edition
 by S. L. Brunton and J. N. Kutz